Our top tips

 - Pictures of videos that show someone in the nude

-If you do see something that shouldn’t be on the internet, it is really important that you report it or tell someone.
-This means that someone can remove it from the internet before more people see it.
+If you do see something that shouldn’t be on the internet, the best thing to do is to report it or tell someone.
+This means someone can remove it from the internet before more people see it.

 How can I spot fake news online?